So, we’re almost halfway through Lent . . .

 Bring all your prayer requests and the needs of your family and friends to the Adoration chapel.

 Start with those areas of doctrine which you need to understand better.
 Use the Catechism of the Catholic Church.

 Let Lent be marked by frequent confession, and practice additional penances on the day you go to confession.

-Of course any of these days can be switched with any of the others to match your schedule.
-The idea is to do one small thing as a daily reminder that this is still the season of Lent, and that you should do things a bit differently than you normally do.
+Of course, any of these days can be switched around to match your schedule.
+The idea is to do one small thing each day as a reminder that this is still the penitential season of Lent, and that we should be doing things differently than we normally would.

 Is this list helpful?
 What else would you recommend?

 This article as been updated and was originally published in March 2013. © The Catholic Company.
 All rights reserved.